Bernie Sanders Would Pose Toughest Challenge To Donald Trump, Warns Republican Senator

 According to Scott, if other candidates want to slow down Sanders’ momentum, they need to challenge and attack him more aggressively, starting with the South Carolina debate on Tuesday night.

 Democratic fears about Sanders’ electability are unfounded, polling suggests.
 In nearly every single general election head-to-head matchup listed on RealClearPolitics, Sanders beats Trump.
 On average, his advantage over the president is 4.4 points.
-Furthermore, Sanders fares better against Trump in key battleground states than any other candidate.
+Furthermore, the senator fares better against Trump in key battleground states than any other candidate.

-According to a poll from University of Wisconsin-Madison Elections Research Center released on Sunday, Sanders holds a seven-point advantage over Trump in Michigan and has a two-point advantage in Pennsylvania, as well as in Wisconsin.
+According to a poll from the University of Wisconsin-Madison Elections Research Center released on Sunday, Sanders holds a seven-point advantage over Trump in Michigan and has a two-point edge in Pennsylvania, as well as in Wisconsin.

 Trump appears to be aware of the threat Sanders would pose to him in a general election.
-According to a secret recording released by the legal team of Rudy Giuliani associate Lev Parnas, during a private conversation with his associates in 2018, Trump said that the only Democrat he feared running against in 2016 was Sanders.
+According to a secret recording released by the legal team of Rudy Giuliani associate Lev Parnas, the president said during a private conversation with his associates in 2018 that the only Democrat he feared running against in 2016 was Sanders.

 In the recording, Trump can be heard explaining that the only person he did not want 2016 Democratic nominee Hillary Clinton to pick as running mate was Sanders.

 “Had she picked Bernie Sanders it would’ve been tougher.
-He’s the only one I didn’t want her to pick,” Trump told his associates.
+He’s the only one I didn’t want her to pick,” the president reportedly told his associates.